wikimedia/mediawiki-services-wikispeech-mary-tts/README.md

 # MaryTTS

-This is a copy of the source code repository for MaryTTS, adapted for use with the <a href="http://stts-se.github.io/wikispeech/">Wikispeech engine</a>.
+This is a copy of the source code repository for [MaryTTS](https://github.com/marytts/marytts), adapted by STTS for use with the <a href="http://stts-se.github.io/wikispeech">Wikispeech engine</a>.

 MaryTTS is a multilingual open-source MARY text-to-speech platform (MaryTTS).
 MaryTTS is a client-server system written in pure Java, so it runs on many platforms.